GreenFlag31/dropdown-library/README.md

 npm i ngx-dropdown-ease
 ```

-Add the `DropdownModule` containing all the directives to your module or standalone component.
+Add the `DropdownModule` to your module or standalone component.

-# Options
+# Usage

 This library consists in a set of directives to apply in the template containing each a range of options: